csc-training/intro-to-dl/notebooks/README.md

 ### 1. CSC’s Notebooks

-This is the default option.
+*The default option.* CSC’s Notebooks (https://notebooks.csc.fi) provides easy-to-use environments for working with data and programming.
+You can access everything via your web browser and CSC cloud environment computes on the background.
 There should be enough resources for launching a notebooks instance for everyone, but unfortunately no GPUs.
-CSC’s Notebooks (https://notebooks.csc.fi) provides easy-to-use environments for working with data and programming.
-You can access everything via your web browser and CSC cloud environment computes on the background.

 * point your browser to https://notebooks.csc.fi
 * login using Haka (or using a separate username and password)